jwpconsulting/projectify/projectify/help/markdown_en/trial.md

 After the onboarding finishes, you can start using your trial workspace.
 You can add other team members to your trial workspace by going to the [team settings](/help/team-members).
-You can add new projects, sections, and tasks, and use all the other workspace features available in Projectify.
+You can add new projects, and tasks, and use all the other workspace features available in Projectify.

 Within a trial, certain limits will apply to your workspace, such as how many